11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Sometimes you may have to push yourself to distractions- 'just do it.'
 Think "Distraction" and take some action.

-1. get rubberband and put it around your wrist.
+1. Get a rubber band and put it around your wrist.
 Yes, keep it on.

-2. SNAP: When you are having the bothersome obsessions, with your finger and thumb, grab a part of the rubberband, pull back and snap it against your wrist.
-The snap is the first action for interrupting disturbing thoughts.
+2. SNAP: When you are having bothersome obsessions, with your finger and thumb, grab a part of the rubberband, pull it back, and snap it against your wrist.
+The snap is the first action to interrupt disturbing thoughts.

 • "I deserve a healthy, fulfilling relationship."